Have you ever had your art copied by other creators?

 Which is why I think you should WANT your art to get copied.

 Yes, it can be frustrating to have someone mimic the work you do.
-Whether it’s an exact replica or just work inspired by your creations.
-Every artist has this territorial gut reaction when they first see their work copied.
-It can be painful, annoying, or devastating, but rarely do we feel something positive when we see our work copied, because we feel threatened.
+Whether it’s an exact replica or just work inspired by your creations, seeing your art made by the hands of other creators can be jarring.
+Every artist has this territorial gut reaction when they first see their art copied.
+It can be painful, annoying, or devastating, but rarely do we feel something positive when we see our work copied because ultimately we feel threatened.
+They took our work, our voice, our history!
+At least it can feel that way–but that’s not the truth.

 When someone copies your work it can mean quite a few good things: